BONJOUR & WELCOME!

 * I love and respect the animal reign more than anything in the world.

-I regret that I did not react earlier; I do not feed with animal flesh, because it has become obvious!
+I regret not having reacted earlier; I do not feed on animal flesh, simply because it has become an obviousness, a responsibility and a true faith!